-The next step is remove as much of the visible water as possible from the floor with a wet/dry vacuum, which is neither a regular household vacuum nor a steam-cleaning vacuum, but a specialized version available at home repair stores and auto parts retailers.
+The next step to drying hardwood is to remove as much of the visible water as possible from the floor with a wet/dry vacuum, which is neither a regular household vacuum nor a steam-cleaning vacuum, but a specialized version available at home repair stores and auto parts retailers.
 At wet/dry vacuum will suction up standing water, but don’t stop once the floor appears to be dry.
-Continue vacuuming the surface in order to remove water from invisible pores in the wood that can cause damage later.
+Continue vacuuming the surface in order to remove water from invisible pores in the wood that can cause water damage later.

 Step 3: Scrub the surface

-After removing all the excess water, you’ll need to scrub the hardwood floor surface with a non-sudsy disinfectant, which will ensure there’s no leftover dirt or debris that could store water in those invisible pores.
+After removing all excess water, you’ll need to scrub the hardwood floor surface with a non-sudsy disinfectant, which will ensure there’s no leftover dirt or debris that could store water in those invisible pores.
 After a thorough cleaning, use the wet/dry vacuum again to remove any remaining water.

 Step 4: Dehumidify for a full day

 Blame the pores again.
-Moisture can still linger deep within once-wet wood, so you’ll need to crank up a dehumidifier to full power in the center of the room and leave it running for at least a full 24 hours.
+Moisture can still linger deep within the water damaged wood, so you’ll need to crank up a dehumidifier to full power in the center of the room and leave it running for at least a full 24 hours.
 If you don’t have a professional-grade dehumidifier on hand, some home repair stores offer equipment to rent.
 Take note: small, personal-use dehumidifiers won’t be up to the task.

 Need More Help?